 Proper bonsai wiring can take years of practice.
 The best short cut is a good bonsai teacher.

-In some instances, pulling limbs down with string or wire, even weighing them down with rocks or fishing weights is a supplemental way to reposition branches.Tie-downs and/or guy-wires do not replace good wiring.
+In some instances, pulling limbs down with string or wire, even weighing them down with rocks or fishing weights is a supplemental way to re-position branches.

 Frequently, they are used in combination.

 Where to Go From Here